esphome/esphome-docs/guides/faq.rst

   If you are running an ESPHome version, prior to 1.18.0, then upgrade ESPHome and build fresh firmware for your devices.
-- We have seen an increase in disconnects while the log level was set to ``VERY_VERBOSE``, especially on single core devices, where the logging code might be interfering with the operation of the networking code.
-For this reason, we advise to use a lower log level for production purposes.
+- We have seen an increase in disconnects while the log level was set to ``VERY_VERBOSE``, especially on single-core devices, where the logging code might be interfering with the operation of the networking code.
+For this reason, we advise using a lower log level for production purposes.
 - Related to this, seems to be the number of clients that are simultaneously connected to the native API server on the device.
 These might for example be Home Assistant (via the ESPHome integration) and